 While telescopes are designed to be used visually, they may be easily converted into a super photographic lens using one of our dedicated photographic correctors.
-You remove the eyepiece, star diagonal and 2" adapter from the focuser and you replace it with either our field flattener or focal reducer/field flattener.
+You remove the eyepiece, star diagonal and 2" adapter from the focuser and you replace it with our field flattener and camera.